 Highly delayed systemic translocation of aluminum-based adjuvant in CD1 mice following intramuscular injections.

 To add to the above references, here is a link to a case study about tics and other toxicological effects from having been dosed with aluminum hydroxide.

-In the end, not only does it appear that aluminum can cause tics and neurodegenerative effects, and is linked to all kinds of neurological diseases like ALS and Alzheimer’s, but the mechanism of action appears to be through displacing and depleting the concentration of magnesium in the brain, which increases calcium/magnesium ratio and causes excitotoxicity neuron cell death.
+In the end, not only does it appear that aluminum can cause tics and neurodegenerative effects, and is linked to all kinds of neurological diseases like ALS and Alzheimer’s, but part of the mechanism of action appears to be through displacing and depleting the concentration of magnesium in the brain, which increases the Ca/Mg ratio, causing excitotoxicity and neuron cell death.

 In conclusion, this is what we’ve been doing to remedy the above health effects:

 - Avoid aluminum exposure in all forms as much as possible.

 - Drink silica-rich mineral water that contains at least 10mg/L magnesium and have drinking water tested.

 - Eat magnesium-rich foods.
 (Sunflower seeds, pumpkin seeds, hemp hearts, almonds…)